Courts in England and Wales Given Different Sentencing Options for Ethnic Minorities

 ‘Put Public Safety First’

-Norman Brennan, a retired police officer and law and order campaigner, questioned the logic behind the new guidelines.
+Norman Brennan, a retired police officer and law-and-order campaigner, questioned the logic behind the new guidelines.

 “Why are they vulnerable?
 The people that are vulnerable are the victims,” he told The Epoch Times.

 “It’s about time that we actually turned this on its head.
-It’s about time that we actually stood the criminal justice system up strong and firm that was equal and fair to everyone, and it really is about time that you put public safety first.”
+It’s about time that we actually stood the criminal justice system up strong and firm, that was equal and fair to everyone, and it really is about time that you put public safety first.

 “We seem to bend over backwards to appease certain elements of the community.
 Well, there should be no appeasement to any section of the community.”

-He said the victims of crime were forgotten and “all we seem to be concerned about is those that commit crime, and looking for any and every excuse not to punish them.”
+Brennan said the victims of crime were forgotten and “all we seem to be concerned about is those that commit crime, and looking for any and every excuse not to punish them.”

-Justice Secretary Shabana Mahmood told The Epoch Times she will be writing to the Sentencing Council to register her “displeasure and recommend reversing this change to guidance.”
+Justice Secretary Shabana Mahmood told The Epoch Times that she will be writing to the Sentencing Council to register her “displeasure and recommend reversing this change to guidance.”

 “As someone who is from an ethnic minority background myself, I do not stand for any differential treatment before the law, for anyone of any kind.